aguilarga/circularity_trade-offs-synergies_supplementary_material/README.md

-# Circularity Trade-offs and Synergies Analysis - Supplementary Material
+# Circularity Trade-offs and Synergies Analysis - Supplementary Information
-This repository contains the supplementary material for the paper "A MR EEIO-based framework for identifying synergies and trade-offs of circularity interventions"
+This repository contains the supplementary material for the paper "How to measure Circularity Trade-offs and Synergies?" based on the conference paper "An MR EEIO-based framework for identifying synergies and trade-offs of circularity interventions"

 ## ts_analysis_v1.0.py
-This code includes all functions for assessing trade-offs and synergies with a MR EEIOA, including geographical, impact and sectoral dimensions.
+This code includes all functions for assessing trade-offs and synergies with an MR EEIO Scenario Analysis, including geographical, impact and sectoral dimensions.

 ***Note on Data:*** Results were obtained by using ***EXIOBASE v3.8.2*** (in https://zenodo.org/record/5589597).
 Before running the code, please download ***IOT_2019_ixi*** folder